Hilario Zapata: Professional career

-In his next fight, on February 6, 1982, Zapata lost the world title by knockout in two at the hands of Amado Panterita Ursua, but Ursua in turn would lose it to Tadashi Tomori.
-On July 20, Zapata regained the world title by beating Tomori on a 15-round decision in Japan.
-Then, he beat future world champion and Zapata-conqueror Jung-Koo Chang by a decision in 15 in Chonju, and he closed out the year with a rematch against Tomori in Tokyo, knocking Tomori out in eight rounds.
+On February 6, 1982, he lost the world title by knockout against Amado Panterita Ursua.
+On July 20, Zapata regained the WBC light flyweight title by beating Tomori on a 15-round decision.
+Then, he beat future world champion Jung-Koo Chang by a decision in 15.
+He closed out the year with a rematch against Tomori in Tokyo, knocking Tomori out in 8 rounds.

 On March 26, 1983, Zapata and Chang met again in South Korea, and this time, Chang became world champion by knocking Zapata out in the third round.
-Then, on November 9 at Las Vegas, on the Marvin Hagler vs. Roberto Durán's undercard's week, Zapata was beaten by a knockout in 10 by Harold Petty.
+On November 9, on the Marvin Hagler vs. Roberto Durán's undercard's week, Zapata was beaten by a knockout in 10 by Harold Petty.

-His career seemingly over, he quickly recovered from those back to back losses and began winning again, but this time as a Flyweight.
-By the end of 1984, he was ranked number one by the WBA among Flyweights, and on December 8 of that year, he challenged world Flyweight champion Santos Laciar of Argentina at Buenos Aires' legendary Luna Park.
-Zapata lost a 15-round decision that night, but in 1986, after Laciar had vacated the crown, the WBA gave him a second chance, and he beat Alonzo Gonzalez to win the WBA world Flyweight championship.
-He then beat Javier Lucas to retain the belt.
-He retained the title also against Shuichi Hozumi, Dodie Penalosa, Alberto Castro and Claudemir Calvalho, all by decision, before losing it to Fidel Bassa of Colombia, also by a decision.
+His career seemingly over, he quickly recovered from those back to back losses and began winning again, but this time as a flyweight.
+By the end of 1984, he was ranked number one by the WBA among flyweights, and on December 8 of that year, he challenged world Flyweight champion Santos Laciar.
+Zapata lost a 15-round decision.
+In 1986, after Laciar had vacated the crown, he beat Alonzo Gonzalez to win the WBA flyweight title.
+He defended his title 5 times, before losing it to Fidel Bassa.

-In 1993, he tried to become a world champion once again, but was knocked out in the first round by the WBC world Jr. Bantamweight champion Sung-Kil Moon.
-A win against Moon would have made Zapata a member of the exclusive group of world boxing champions in three different weight categories or more.
+In 1993, he challenged for a world title once again, but was knocked out in the first round by the WBC super flyweight champion Sung-Kil Moon.

 It can also be added that Zapata's first pair of boxing gloves, when he was 12, came as a present from Duran himself.

-Panamanian newspaper El Panama America declared on one of their editorials that Zapata, according to their opinion, should be inducted to the International Boxing Hall Of Fame soon.
-Zapata eventually was voted into the Hall of Fame, in December 2015, and was inducted during June 2016.
+He was inducted to the International Boxing Hall Of Fame in June 2016.

 Zapata had a record of 43 wins and 10 losses, with 1 draw, and 14 wins by knockout.